Domain Property Management Blog

 What does Illinois consider to be normal wear & tear vs. damage?

-The state of Illinois considers normal wear and tear as that damage that results in a normal way.
+The state of Illinois considers normal wear and tear as damage that results in a normal way.
 Examples include loose door handles, faded paint and flooring, gently worn carpets, stained bath fixtures, and lightly scratched glass.

 Can a landlord use a security deposit as last month’s rent in Illinois?